 Do you wish to get away from your daily hustles, and take up an adventure?
 Well, Canada is famous for its open canoe, so a Canadian canoe trip should do the trick!

-You can be at one with nature and enjoy nature with your loved ones or in perfect solitude.
+You can be at one with nature with your loved ones or in perfect solitude.
 Here are seven top Canadian canoe trips that you could consider.

 The elegant Nahanni River

 The South Nahanni River emerges you in Canada’s wilderness.
 From the Selwyn Mountain, it courses 540 Km to the southeast.
 The river is famous for the Virginia falls which proudly drop 90m down – a marvellous view.

 If that is not enough, you will be lucky to see the Tufa Mounds, Pulpit Rock, canyons and hot springs that will take your breath away.

 While drifting through the Nahanni on your inflatable canoe, be sure to spot wildlife such as the Trumpeter swans, Grizzlies, Woodland caribou and Dall sheep, and more than 180 different bird species.

 You don’t need to be an expert paddler either, as basic whitewater canoeing skills will pass for the Nahanni River.